-They are thought to have become such a successful invasive species largely by hitchhiking on ships and other transport, but owners should be careful not to contribute to the problem by releasing pets.
+Common house geckos (also known as Pacific house geckos, Asian house geckos, house lizards, and moon lizards) are native to much of southern Asia but they've established breeding populations in many other warm areas of the world.
+They are thought to have become such a successful invasive species largely by hitchhiking on ships and other transportation therefore owners of pet common house geckos should be careful not to contribute to the problem by releasing them into the wild.

-Housing House Geckos
+Housing Common House Geckos

+House geckos need room to climb in their tall cage so you should provide branches, driftwood, and silk or live plants.
 They also need hiding spots such as reptile caves or small clay plant pots placed on their sides.
-Use enough hides to give multiple geckos space to hide from each other.
-Provide a small shallow water dish with fresh water daily, though they may prefer to drink from water droplets on leaves.
+Be sure to provide enough hides to give multiple geckos space to hide from each other if you are housing more than one gecko in a cage.
+Provide a small shallow water dish with fresh water daily even though common house geckos may prefer to drink from water droplets on leaves like chameleons.

-Lighting for House Geckos
+Lighting and Humidity for Common House Geckos